How to Select the Right Door Handles for Style, Function & Security

 Matt Black

 Matte black is a modern, yet timeless style choice for elegance.
 Whether this look is achieved through powder coating or a special aging process, matt black will never go out of style.
-When properly maintained, this material is extremely durable, however can prove prone to scratching when coming into contact with sharp items, such as tools used during the installation of these door handles.
+When properly maintained, this material is extremely durable, however can prove prone to scratching when coming into contact with sharp items, such as tools used during the installation of these black door handles.
 The material itself is smooth and sleek where it counts, but rough around the edges to improve grip.

 Gunmetal Grey (Graphite Nickel)